 Religion - Two major religions of Japan are Buddhism and Shintoism

 If you have come to Tokyo before, you might have visited the above two places.
-In such a case, I propose you visit Kanda Myojin, which I think is the richest shrine in Japan, located near Akihabara.
+In such a case, I propose you visit Kanda Myojin, which I think is the most opulent shrine in Japan, located near Akihabara.
 Because a deity of the shrine is for commerce and business, a lot of Japanese companies in Tokyo donate Kanda Myojin.
-It opened a new communication hall for visitors at the end of last year, where you can buy many interesting Shinto goods or souvenirs.
+It opened a new communication hall for visitors at the end of last year, where you can buy many exotic Shinto goods or souvenirs.

 Another idea is to visit shrines located at the top of the mountains if you are much interested in the Japanese religion and have enough time and physical strength.
 Mt.Takao and Mt.Mitake, both of which are located at about 1-1.5 hour trip from central Tokyo, are known as their long history of mountain asceticism.
 Don't you like mountain climbing?
 Don't worry.
 You can ride cable railways to go up the mountain.
 You can enjoy both nature and culture at the same time!